jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 This makes support a lot more fun to tackle (it's amazing, and we're hiring - come find me later).

+## Takeaway 3

+If your heavy weight support resources are crafted in your own voice and reflecting your brand personality, using them is actually the best way to scale your brand voice.

 ## Big Slide of Progress